 In fact, we’ve had a pretty weak record internationally when it comes to international human rights and humanitarian law.
 Now Leila de Lima, whom I respect greatly (although I would argue that her energies are best spent not on unnecessary worry about Andal, Jr having been bonked on the head by an overly animated journalist), has said that, if this case is not adequately resolved by Philippine courts, the Commission on Human Rights will not hesitate to present it to the International Court of Justice (ICJ) in the Hague.
 I could not make sense of the reference simply because the ICJ deals with conflicts between states, while the International Criminal Court (ICC) deal with conflicts within them.
 Clearly, this is an intra-state issue and not an inter-state one, in which case the appropriate body would be the ICC.

+The Philippines has signed the Rome Statute to the ICC but regrettably has not ratified it.
+To his credit, Erap did sign the treaty but, when GMA came into power in 2001, she did not give the Senate the opportunity to ratify it.
+Her government reportedly did not want to become a member because of fears that allegations of human rights violations might be made against them in international tribunals.
+But the even more compelling reason, of course, has to do with our symbiotic ties to the US.
 More specifically, the American Servicemen Protection Act stipulates that countries that have become members of the ICC will no longer receive US military aid.
 In addition, any government that detains an American soldier and files a case against him/her before the ICC has to be prepared for the fact that the US will undertake military action to free its soldier.
 Clearly this is about currying favor in order to obtain US aid, on the one hand, just as it demonstrates the masterful strategies the US tends to deploy in matters of bilateral “exchange,” on the other.

-The only other international option for now appears to be the UN Human Rights Council, specifically the International Protocol to the
+The only other international option for now appears to be the UN Human Rights Council, specifically the International Protocol to the International Covenant to Civil and Political Rights: http://www2.ohchr.org/english/bodies/hrc/procedure.htm

-several countries have already amended their laws as a result of decisions made by the Committee.
+While it arguably has limited enforcement mechanisms, several countries have already amended their laws as a result of decisions made by the Committee.
 In a number of cases, prisoners have been released and compensation paid to victims of human rights violations.
 In 1990, the Committee instituted a mechanism to assist it in monitoring more closely whether states parties have given effect to its final decisions, and it has been encouraging to note that they have been largely cooperative.

 Of course, the Covenant requires that domestic remedies be first exhausted.
 In this case, therefore, the Philippines would have the obligation to prosecute the perpetrators of the massacre to begin with.
 If the convictions are deemed inadequate, any injured parties (survivors, relatives of loved ones) would have the right to present their case before the international body.
 Karen Vertido, a victim of an alleged rape in 1996, for example, eventually chose to present her case to the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) after the presiding judge in the Philippines decided to acquit her attacker.
 While the case remains pending for now, it will eventually be resolved, reminding us that this is an option available to ordinary citizens all over the world.
 Technically, a strong case could be made not for genocide or state-sponsored violence, but for designating the Ampatuan massacre as a crime against humanity.